-High Street looking north

-In the Market Place the most notable differences are the concessions to mass car ownership, as well as one or two major building replacements.
-A formerly prominent building on the west side of the Market Place, for example, has been replaced with an unpopular modernistic building.
-The Barton Hotel at the south end of the Market Place has been replaced by the former Woolworths building and modern shopfronts, resulting in the loss of its grand porch flanked by large doric columns.
-The historic buildings at the north end of the Market Place have not undergone much change, though are now suffering from neglect due to being unoccupied.
+High Street looking north In the Market Place the most notable differences are the concessions to mass car ownership, as well as one or two major building replacements.
+A formerly prominent building on the west side of the Market Place,

-Historic late nineteenth or early twentieth century image of the Market Place viewed from the south (Dereham Heritage Trust)
+Historic late nineteenth or early twentieth century image of the Market Place viewed from the south (Dereham Heritage Trust) for example, has been replaced with an unpopular modernistic building.
+The Kings Arms Hotel at the south end of the Market Place has been replaced by the former Woolworths building and modern shopfronts, resulting